 I’m a freak!
 I love weeding.
 I find it very calming and I love seeing those clean beds when I’m finished.
-That said I do still need to get rid of weeds in a few nooks and crannies that I can’t reach so I was so delighted to discover an inexpensive natural weed killer made with everyday kitchen ingredients that actually works.
+That said I do still need to get rid of weeds in a few nooks and crannies that I can’t reach so I was so delighted to discover an inexpensive natural weed killer made with everyday kitchen ingredients that actually works (update 27.08.17: After repeated applications I’ve discovered that this week killer does kill non-perennial weeds but it only really knocks back perennial weeds like dandelions.
+I’ve resorted to using a fork to hand-weed out where I can, a hoe to cut the leaves off perennials growing on paths and the spray on weeds I can neither hand-weed or hoe ).

-I test this last week and it killed small weeds with one application and big weeds after a couple of applications.
+I test this last week and it killed small weeds with one application and big weeds after a couple of applications (see update above).
 You simple mix the following and either spray it on the weeds or pour it on.
 You can make more or less just by doubling or tripling the recipe.

 - 200ml of vinegar